FreeCAD/FreeCAD-render/docs/Materials.md

   material.
 - A material can only access its own textures (not the textures of another material).
-- Textures images are stored inside the .fcstd file.
-Intensive use of textures may affect file size!
+- The image files will be stored inside the .fcstd file.
+Large use of textures may affect file size!

 ## Writing Material card for rendering <a name="parameters"></a>